Opting Respondents Out of Emails

 To learn how to add an opt-out link back to your email, see this page.

 If you’re using XM Directory, your contacts can be part of multiple mailing lists, as well as a larger directory of contacts.
-It’s important to keep in mind that the default opt-out link unsubscribes respondents from the mailing list.
+It’s important to keep in mind that the default opt-out link included in your invite unsubscribes respondents from the mailing list.
 Only after they click this link, they’ll be asked if they want to unsubscribe from the entire directory.
-This means it usually takes 2 clicks to unsubscribe a respondent from the directory.

-However, you can make an opt-out link that unsubscribes the contact from the entire directory with just one click.
+However, you can make an opt-out link that unsubscribes the contact from the entire directory.
 To do this, add &OptOut=dir to the end of the opt-out link piped text in the survey invite.

 Example: To display the directory unsubscribe button as a clickable URL, you’d use ${l://OptOutURL}&OptOut=dir